kabute/panadero/README.md

 ![Tests Status](https://github.com/kabute/panadero/workflows/Panadero%20Tests/badge.svg)
 # Panaderno Chema
-Panadero Chema is a opinionated and simplistic Python project creation tool that guarantees that you have a defined structure (and testing!).
+Panadero Chema is a opinionated and simplistic Python 3 project creation tool that guarantees that you have a defined structure (and testing!).

 There are many Python Cookie cutters... but this is mine ¯\\_(ツ)_/¯

 ## Pre-requirements
-Panadero Chema requires some Python packages (please note that only Python 3.X is supported) to bootstrap the project (but any other package will be in a virtual environment), so please install first:
+Panadero Chema requires Python [virtualenv](https://pypi.org/project/virtualenv/):
 ```bash
 pip install virtualenv
 ```

 ## Scaffolding a new project
 The main script is 'amasa' and works this way:

 ```bash
 # Generic Syntax